-Founded in 1987, NYC Outward Bound Schools has served over 55,000 students, teachers, administrators, and parents from over 300 schools and other youth-serving organizations throughout the City.
+Founded in 1987, NYC Outward Bound Schools has served over 100,000 students, teachers, administrators, and parents from over hundreds of schools and other youth-serving organizations throughout the City.
 Our educational approach challenges and supports students to do their best work, injects elements of adventure and discovery into schooling, grounds academic content in real-world issues and concerns, promotes teamwork as well as individual initiative, and places character and intellectual development on equal footing.
 For most participants, involvement with NYC Outward Bound Schools has resulted in profound learning and for many it has been transformational, helping them to recognize how much they are capable of accomplishing individually and collectively.

 “NYC Outward Bound, we think the world of you.
 We think you are outstanding: all the energy, all the work and the vision that you have -- but more importantly, your partnership with the Department of Education will allow our students to grow and prosper and be successful adults."

--NYC Schools Chancellor Dennis Walcott
+-Former NYC Schools Chancellor Dennis Walcott

 "NYC Outward Bound is...defying the lie, defying the myth, defying the stereotypes about what children can and cannot do."

--Arne Duncan, U.S. Secretary of Education
+-Arne Duncan, Former U.S. Secretary of Education

 “When you walk through the NYC Outward Bound schools, you really do get the sense that these kids are working with very high expectations, that they really are being pushed and prepared for college in all the ways possible.”